flanakin/cost-management-powerbi/README.md

 - Review changes in cost over time.
 - Build a chargeback report.
 - Summarize cost savings from negotiated and commitment-based discounts.

-> ℹ️ _This report works with Enterprise Agreement billing accounts only.
-If you have an MCA billing profile, try the [FOCUS report](#focus)._

 ![Screenshot of the summary page in the Cost summary report](https://user-images.githubusercontent.com/399533/216882658-45f026f1-c895-48ca-81e2-35765af8e29e.png)